ahartloper/UVC_MatMod/Abaqus/README.md

 Double-click on the associated Job > General tab > Locate the User subroutine file
 ```

+#### Order of the state variables

+The equivalent plastic strain (PEEQ), plastic strain, and backstress vector can be output using `SDV, Solution dependent state variables` field output.
+The number of SDVs depends on the model considered (e.g., UVCuniaxial or UVCplanestress) and the number of backstresses.
+For UVCuniaxial:
+- SDV(1) = equivalent plastic strain
+- SDV(1+k) = value of backstress component k

 ### UVCplanestress

 This UMAT (UVCplanestress.for) should be used in elements with plane-stress stress states (e.g., shell elements).